psychocrypt/rx_switcher/README.md

 ###### fireice-uk's and psychocrypt's
-# rx-switcher: switch xmr-stak to xmr-stak-rx
+# rx-switcher: switch xmr-stak to xmr-stak-rx when monero forks

 This tool based on xmr-stak.
 The switcher is killing all `xmr-stak` instances on your system and starts automatically xmr-stak-rx as soon as the Monero network is forking to the POW randomX.